-Topic and ref Summary of proposals Summary of feedback Tentative decisions A32.
+Topic and ref Summary of proposals Summary of feedback Tentative decisions the subtotal operating profit or loss before depreciation and amortisation as EBITDA.
+A32.
 Paragraphs BC172-BC173 of the Basis for Conclusions on the Exposure Draft explain why the IASB has not proposed requirements relating to EBITDA.
-EBITDA because it is a widely used measure that would benefit from a consistent definition. c) to label the amended specified subtotal as 'operating profit or loss before depreciation, amortisation, and specified impairments'; requirements retaining to EBTTB1. d) not explicitly to prohibit 'EBITDA' as a label for an 'operating profit or loss before depreciation, amortisation and specified impairments' subtotal, but to explain in the Basis for Conclusions that such a label would rarely be a faithful representation for the subtotal; and e) to include no further specific requirements in relation to this subtotal.
-December Starting point for indirect method Starting point for indirect method Starting point for indirect method 2020/ January 2021 AP21I Statement of cash flows March 2021 AP21C Statement of cash flows A33.
+B35.
+Some respondents, including some users, disagreed saying the IASB should define EBITDA because it is a widely used measure that would benefit from a consistent definition. b) to do this by amending the specified subtotal 'operating profit or loss before depreciation and amortisation', rather than adding an additional subtotal to the list of specified subtotals; c) to label the amended specified subtotal as 'operating profit or loss before depreciation, amortisation, and specified impairments'; d) not explicitly to prohibit 'EBITDA' as a label for an 'operating profit or loss before depreciation, amortisation and specified impairments' subtotal, but to explain in the Basis for Conclusions that such a label would rarely be a faithful representation for the subtotal; and e) to include no further specific requirements in relation to this subtotal.
+December 2020/ January 2021 AP21I Statement of cash flows March 2021 AP21C Statement of cash flows Starting point for indirect method A33.
 The Exposure Draft proposed requiring an entity to use the operating profit or loss subtotal as the starting point for the indirect method of reporting cash flows from operating activities.
 B36.
 The key messages from the feedback on the proposals relating to the statement of cash flows are: a) many respondents did not comment on the proposals; and b) of those respondents that did comment, many agreed with the proposals saying that the proposals would result in a consistent presentation that would enhance comparability between entities.
-Confirmed proposals C57.
+Starting point for indirect method Confirmed proposals C59.
 The IASB tentatively confirmed to require an entity to use the operating profit or loss subtotal as the starting point for the indirect method of reporting cash flows from operating activities.
 Classification of interest and dividend cash flows A34.
-The Exposure Draft also proposed reducing the presentation alternatives currently permitted by IAS 7 and requiring that, in the statement of cash Classification of interest and dividend cash flows B37.
-The main concern of those that did not agree was the lack of alignment between the statement of cash flows and the statement of profit or loss, which was also raised as a concern by some fieldwork participants.
-Classification of interest and dividend cash flows Confirmed proposals C58.
-The IASB tentatively confirmed proposals relating to the classification of interest paid and dividend cash flows for entities other than those for which investing and financing are main business activities.
-Accordingly, interest and dividends
+The Exposure Draft also proposed reducing the presentation alternatives Classification of interest and dividend cash flows B37.
+The main concern of those that did not agree was the lack of alignment between the statement of cash flows and the statement of profit or loss, Classification of interest and dividend cash flows Confirmed proposals C60.
+The IASB tentatively confirmed proposals relating to the classification of interest paid and dividend cash flows for